ConservationMetrics/gc-scripts-hub/f/apps/gc_dataset_importer_poc.raw_app/README.md

 5. Publish the v2 path after pilot acceptance, then retire the legacy app only after remaining workflows have moved to v2 or their dedicated connectors.

-If archival fails after the database transaction commits, the session remains in an applied state with the source retained.
-Repeating confirmation with the same reviewed preview retries archival without applying target changes again.
+If archival fails, no target changes are made and the reviewed session retains the source until expiry so the same confirmation can be retried.
+Failed or abandoned staged sources are removed when their sessions expire.